creativewave/use-definition/README.md

 `NextIndex` should be either an index `Number` of the next definition to transition to, or a function receiving the current index and returning the next index.

 `TimingFunction` should be either an alias of an [available timing function](#timing), or a custom timing function called that will be called at each frame.
-It will receive a time value relative to the duration (between `0` and `1`), and a collection containing a parameter from the initial definition and its corresponding parameter from the definition to transition to.
+It will receive a time value relative to the duration (between `0` and `1`), and a collection containing a [group of parameters](./src/definition/README.md#types-and-terminology) from the initial definition and its corresponding group from the definition to transition to.
 The behavior of this function should vary depending on its parameters length:

 - if it uses time as its sole argument, it should return a value relative to the intermediate value (between `0` and `1`) that a parameter should have at the corresponding relative time
-- otherwise, it should return the new parameter directly
+- otherwise, it should directly return the intermediate group of parameters

-For example, a linear timing function that receive parameters going from `{ x: 0, y: 0 }` to `{ x: 100, y: 100 }`, should return `0.75` when time is `0.75` when using time as its sole argument, or `{ x: 75, y: 75 }` when using the second argument.
+For example, when time is `0.75`, a linear timing function that receive a group of parameters going from `{ x: 0, y: 0 }` to `{ x: 100, y: 100 }` should return:

+- if it uses time as its sole argument: `0.75`
+- if it uses the second argument: `{ x: 75, y: 75 }`

 ##### Return value: